View on phone

-- In a large bowl, combine the orange juice, tahini, garlic, miso, sambal, ginger, and turmeric, and whisk to combine.
+- In a large bowl, mix together the orange juice, tahini, garlic, miso, sambal, ginger, and turmeric.

-- Add the pieces of tempeh to the bowl, toss, and let marinate for as long as possible - either just while you prepare the rest of the recipe, or ideally let it sit and marinate for at least 2 hours or even covered in the fridge overnight to maximize flavour.
+- Add the pieces of tempeh to the bowl, toss, and let marinate for as long as possible - either just while preparing the rest of the recipe, or overnight to maximize flavour.

-- Stir, bring to a boil, then reduce the heat to a gentle simmer and cook partially covered until the rice is tender and all the liquid has been absorbed, about 20 minutes.
-Separate the marinated tempeh from the sauce, and place it in a separate bowl.
+- Separate the marinated tempeh from the sauce, and place it in a bowl.
 Reserve the leftover marinade as this will be the dressing for the nourish bowl.

-- Sprinkle the cornstarch over the tempeh and toss to combine.
+- Sprinkle cornstarch over the tempeh and toss to coat.

-- Preheat the vegetable oil in a large pan on medium-high heat.
+- Preheat the oil in a large pan on medium-high heat.
 When hot, add the tempeh and panfry until the tempeh is golden on all sides, tossing every few minutes.
-Transfer the tempeh to a bowl.

-- Return the pan to the stove and add the sesame oil and mushrooms.
-Cook for 3 - 4 minutes, or until the mushrooms start to golden and release their moisture.
+- To a separate pan, add the sesame oil and mushrooms.
+Cook for 3 - 4 minutes.

-- Add the carrots, kale, salt, and pepper and cook for 3 - 4 minutes, until the kale is bright green and the carrots are tender.
+- Then add the carrots, kale, salt, and pepper and cook for 3 - 4 more minutes.

-- To assemble, layer some rice on the bottom of your bowl.
-Top with a generous heap of sautéed kale mix and pan-fried tempeh, along with any other optional toppings you desire.
-Drizzle the golden tahini sauce on top, and enjoy!
+- To assemble, layer some rice on the bottom of a bowl.
+Top with the sautéed kale mix and pan-fried tempeh.
+Add other desired toppings, drizzle the reserved golden tahini sauce on top, and enjoy!

 - Store in an airtight container in the fridge for up to 3 days.